shakacode/rescript-logger/README.md

 - `warn`
 - `error`

-You can log message of specific level either using PPX or using common functions:
+You can log message of specific level using either PPX or common functions:

 ```reason
 /* ppx */